-A country in Eastern Europe which earns its place on the dark tourism map through its role in the communist
+A country in Eastern Europe which earns its place on the dark-tourism map through its role in WWII

-era when it was part of the Eastern Bloc
+era, when the country was part of the Eastern Bloc

-, heralding the end of the Cold War.
+, heralding the beginning of the end of the Cold War.

 Dark sites to visit – at least as far as I am currently aware of – are all concentrated in the capital city:

-I admit that my knowledge of Hungary is limited to Budapest
+I admit that my knowledge of Hungary is largely limited to Budapest

 and some of the regions near the border with Austria